douglasdavid177/Conversion-Tool/README.md

 More details about development can be found on the app's [About](https://lucas-conversion-tool.netlify.app/aboutsection) page.

 It was built by request for my roomate, Lucas to assist him in being more productive while working hands-on with woodworking and mechanical engineering projects.
 It's also designed to provide general utilty for everyday calculations that anyone may need to do a wide variety of jobs.

-To use the app, simply select one of the various tools from the menu list, and follow the instructions on screen.

-[HERE](https://lucas-conversion-tool.netlify.app/) is a link to the live project.

 ## To Run This Project From Local Machine